tencentyun/intlcloud-documents/product_new/数据库产品中心/分布式数据库 TDSQL/操作指南/内网地址转换_intl_en.md

 ## Switching Between VPC Subnets
 The VPC subnet of an instance can be changed.
 To do so, click **Change Subnet** in the **Network** section on the instance details page, provided that there is an available IP in the target VPC subnet.
->Because the product supports an intra-city active-active architecture, you are recommended to choose a VPC subnet in the same region as your business server or master node.
+>?Because the product supports an intra-city active-active architecture, you are recommended to choose a VPC subnet in the same region as your business server or master node.
 >
 ![](https://main.qcloudimg.com/raw/b2f24c54b12ebdd958d0da3cdf993b5b.png)